blue-plum-cloud/dynamoDB_ds/tests/TESTS.md

 - N > Nodes, Tokens == Nodes
 - N > Nodes, Tokens > Nodes
 - N > Nodes, Tokens < Nodes

+R2.
+Ensure that writes will not be successful if N is zero or negative
 - N < 0
 - N == 0

-R2.
+R3.
 Ensure that multiple unique put requests are replicated correctly
 - Randomly generate key-value pairs
 - PUT all key-value pairs
 - Check if all key-value pairs have correct number of replications

-R3.
+R4.
 Ensure that updated put requests are replicated correctly
 - Randomly generate key-value pairs
 - PUT all key-value pairs
 - Update value of key-value pairs